Designing for Wholeness

 - Government organizations

-We take a design thinking approach to the intiatives we develop in order to:
+We take a design thinking approach to the initiatives we develop in order to:

-- Empathize with those whom the solutions are intended to serve.
+- Empathize with the individuals and groups the solutions are intended to serve.

 - Define the problem(s) from the user's perspective.